atharva-p/guides/pythonNotes.md

 - `==` checks for equality of values.
 - `is` checks if two variables refer to the same object in memory.

+# Generator objects

+Special iterables that perform lazy evaluation.
+This means that the iterable items are generated on-the-fly every new iteration as you loop through the iterable.

+This helps in saving memory by not storing everything in memory at once.
+Good example is `os.walk()`